What’s your brand?

 Essay 2: Pursuing an MBA is a catalyst for personal and professional growth.
 How have you grown in the past?
 How do you intend to grow at Kellogg?
 (450 words)

-Optional question: If needed, use this section to briefly describe any extenuating circumstances (e.g. unexplained gaps in work experience, choice of recommenders, inconsistent or questionable academic performance, etc.) (no word count)
+Optional question: If needed, use this section to briefly describe any extenuating circumstances (i.e. unexplained gaps in work experience, choice of recommenders, inconsistent or questionable academic performance, etc.) (no word count)

-Last year, we saw successful essays for this prompt include anything from work leadership experiences to community leadership.
+Last year, we saw successful essays include anything from work leadership experiences to community impact.
 A reminder – answer both parts of the prompt and set the context (challenges) as well as what you specifically learned from that experience.
-To make your answer easier for the reader to follow, focus on one specific leadership learning experience that you can elaborate on.
-Even if you responded to leadership challenges in a different way than you would have liked, you can highlight the learning that came from the situation, and how it continues to impact your interactions today.
+To make your answer easier for the reader to follow, focus on one leadership learning experience that you can elaborate on, rather than multiple examples.
+Even if you responded to leadership challenges in a different way than you would have liked, you can highlight the learning that came from the situation, and how those lessons learned benefit you today.

 A special note for this essay: leadership has to do with setting goals / establishing a direction, getting others on board and influencing their direction, and achieving results together.
-This should not be confused with a specific role / title (e.g. being President (of anything), which does not necessarily make you a leader.
-Be specific about what it was that you did that makes you a leader.
+This should not be confused with a specific role / title (i.e. being President (of anything), which does not necessarily mean you’re demonstrating leadership.
 If you’re stuck on examples, let’s brainstorm together!

 Other application details